felegare/PiCamexif/README.md

 ```shell
 sudo raspi-config
 ```
-Using the arrow keys select the 'Interfacing options' and press enter.
+Using the arrow keys select 'Interfacing options' and press enter.
 You should now see the 'Camera' option.
-Select it and press enter.
-Press enter a second time and the camera should now be enabled.
-Reboot the Raspberry Pi.
+Select it and press enter again to enable the camera.
+Finally, reboot the Raspberry Pi.

 If you don't see the 'Camera' option, return to the terminal by pressing escape  twice and run :
 ```shell